AdobeDocs/advertising.en/help/dsp/admin/advertiser-settings.md

 (Optional) Additional Experience Cloud products linked to the DSP account.
 The products must be associated with the same Experience Cloud organization ID provided in the [!UICONTROL Adobe IMS IDs] section.

-**[!UICONTROL Attribution services]** > **[!UICONTROL Adobe Media Optimizer]:** (Advertisers with [!DNL Advertising Search, Social, & Commerce] or who use Adobe Advertising conversion pixels) A [!DNL Search, Social, & Commerce] account with which DSP will exchange attribution data.
+**[!UICONTROL Attribution services]** > **[!UICONTROL Adobe Media Optimizer]:** (Advertisers with [!DNL Advertising Search, Social, & Commerce] or who use Adobe Advertising conversion pixels) A [!DNL Search, Social, & Commerce] account with which DSP exchanges attribution data.

-**[!UICONTROL Report suites]** > **[!UICONTROL Adobe Analytics]:** (Advertisers with Adobe Analytics; optional; applicable only to data collected using Adobe Advertising conversion tracking tags that include an [!DNL EF Redirect] and token only) One or more [!DNL Analytics] report suites to which DSP will send data it collects from publishers and supply-side partners.
-Analytics will also send the data it collects from the client's site to DSP.
+**[!UICONTROL Report suites]** > **[!UICONTROL Adobe Analytics]:** (Advertisers with Adobe Analytics; optional; applicable only to data collected using Adobe Advertising conversion tracking tags that include an [!DNL EF Redirect] and token only) One or more [!DNL Analytics] report suites to which DSP sends data it collects from publishers and supply-side partners.
+Analytics also sends the data it collects from the client's site to DSP.

 For the data to appear in the report suites, the appropriate [!DNL Search, Social, & Commerce] advertiser-level setting must be enabled.
 In addition, the advertiser's [!DNL Analytics] account must be configured to receive data from Adobe Advertising.

 >[!WARNING]
 >
->If you remove a previously linked report suite, DSP will no longer exchange data with that suite.
+>If you remove a previously linked report suite, DSP no longer exchanges data with that suite.
 Expect to see data fluctuations.

 For more information about the integration with [!DNL Analytics], see "[Overview of [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md)."

-**[!UICONTROL Audiences]** > **[!UICONTROL Adobe Analytics Cloud]:** (Advertisers with Adobe Audience Manager or Adobe Analytics; optional) An Audience Manager or [!DNL Analytics] account from which DSP will pull in segment metadata, hierarchy data, and unique audience data for all of the advertiser's Adobe audiences.
+**[!UICONTROL Audiences]** > **[!UICONTROL Adobe Analytics Cloud]:** (Advertisers with Adobe Audience Manager or Adobe Analytics; optional) An Audience Manager or [!DNL Analytics] account from which DSP pulls in segment metadata, hierarchy data, and unique audience data for all of the advertiser's Adobe audiences.
 This includes data for:

 * Audience Manager segments
 * [!DNL Analytics] segments that are published to Adobe Experience Cloud